ak-naresh/AK_NCNews/README.md

 psql -d nc_news_test
 ```

-- If you see a prompt without errors, your connection is successful.
+- If you see a prompt without errors, connection is successful.

 ---